codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 as well as CUDA to be installed, see
 [NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).

-Currently this was has only been tested on Linux with ROCm 4.2.0, CUDA 11 and a GeForce GTX 1060 device.
+Currently, this has only been tried on Linux, with ROCm 4.2.0 or 4.3.0, with CUDA 11, and using a GeForce 1060 device.

 ### Build DPC++ toolchain with support for ESIMD CPU Emulation